 Publications Publication Date

 Dr. Postlewait was inducted into Phi Beta Kappa at the Massachusetts Institute of Technology and Alpha Omega Alpha at Emory University School of Medicine.
 She has received numerous awards for her research including the Merit Award in 2015 and 2016 from the Conquer Cancer Foundation of the American Society of Clinical Oncology as well as Best Clinical Research awards at Emory University for the Department of Surgery in 2015 and 2017.
-She was listed as one of Atlanta's "Top Doctors" by Atlanta Magazine in 2022.
+She has been consistently listed annually as one of Atlanta's "Top Doctors" by Atlanta Magazine since 2022.